-Hearing the opinions of a person in their words through a quote in a press release, article or newsletter helps add a human dimension to a story.
+Hearing the opinions of a person in their words through a quotation in a press release, article or newsletter helps add a human dimension to a story.

 It also helps break up a monotonous read.